Oluwaseun-Joseph/Cybersecurity-Blue-Team-SOC-GRC-Portfolio/Project-00-Risk-Management-Dashboard/Docs/Risk-Register-Sample.md

 # Risk Register Structure

 ## Purpose
 This document presents a representative risk register structure that complements the Risk Management Dashboard.
-It illustrates how individual risks can be documented, tracked, and assigned ownership within a formal governance process.
+I use this format to document, track, and assign ownership for identified risks within a formal governance process.

 ---